AmerAl-Mahdawi/ImageStorage/README.md

 Introduction:
 -------------
-This is and RESTFull API application that has been created according to the specified requrements.
+This is and RESTFull API application for uploading and searching for.
 It integrates with 3 aws servises in order to provide the service of uploading images of type jped or png with maximum size 500 KB (512000 B) into S3 bucket, and save images data into RDS server, and synced the information with aws ES service.
 In addition to search for images using the ES service with specific filters.

 Configuring the application: